shader-slang/slang/docs/target-compatibility.md

 Slang has preliminary support for `debugBreak()` intrinsic.
 With the appropriate tooling, when `debugBreak` is hit it will cause execution to halt and display in the attached debugger.

-Tihs is not supported on HLSL, GLSL, SPIR-V or Metal backends.
+This is not supported on HLSL, GLSL, SPIR-V or Metal backends.
 Note that on some targets if there isn't an appropriate debugging environment the debugBreak might cause execution to fail or potentially it is ignored.

 On C++ targets debugBreak is implemented using SLANG_BREAKPOINT defined in "slang-cpp-prelude.h".
 If there isn't a suitable intrinsic, this will default to attempting to write to `nullptr` leading to a crash.